 SEROC is a joint venture between Stanford Hospital and Emanuel Medical Center ("EMC").
 SEROC operates an outpatient clinic that provides radiation oncology services to patients in Turlock, California and surrounding communities.
-Stanford Hospital's interest in SEROC was 60% during the years ended August 31, 2010 and 2009.
-The remaining interest of 40% is recorded as a minority interest in accounts payable and accrued liabilities on the consolidated balance sheets.
+Stanford Hospital's interest in SEROC was 60% during the years ended August 31, 2011 and 2010.
+The remaining interest of 40% is recorded as a noncontrolling interest in unrestricted net assets on the consolidated balance sheets as of August 31, 2011.
+At August 31, 2010 the remaining 40% was recorded as a minority interest in accounts payable and accrued liabilities on the consolidated balance sheets.